peaceaguma5/peaceaguma5/README.md

-- 👋 Hi, I’m @peaceaguma5
+- 👋 Hi, I’m peace Aguma
 - 👀 I’m interested in Data science and analytics
 - 💞️ I’m looking to collaborate on basic tasks that would be relevant to my career